ThiliniErandi/ThiliniErandi/README.md

 ### About me...<img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" />

-- 🔭 I’m currently working on my mini project
+- 🔭 I’m currently working as a SQA Intern
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Automation Testing
 - 🤝 I like to work with a team.
 - 😄 I'm eager to learn new things.
 - ⚡ Fun fact: Love to Reading Books